-5.1 The User agrees that it shall only use Typsy for legal purposes and shall not use it to engage any conduct that is unlawful, immoral, threatening, offensive, abusive or in a way that is deemed unreasonable by the Company in its discretion, which shall include any Custom Content and communications sent via the Site (such as comments and chat rooms).
+5.1 The User agrees that it shall only use Typsy for legal purposes and shall not use it to engage any conduct that is unlawful, immoral, threatening, offensive, abusive, or in a way that is deemed unreasonable by the Company in its reasonable discretion, which shall include, in the case of a Business Customer, any Custom Content and communications sent via the Site (such as comments and chat rooms).

-5.2 In the event of breach of clause 5.1, the Company may in its complete discretion elect to remove the infringing content, suspend or terminate accessibility to Typsy or otherwise exercise its legal rights.
+5.2 In the event of a breach of clause 5.1, the Company may upon advance notice to User in its reasonable discretion elect to remove the infringing content, suspend, or terminate accessibility to Typsy or otherwise exercise its legal rights.

-6.1 The Organisation may add users under their Organisation account to access Typsy in its absolute discretion.
-The Organisation agrees that additional Fees may be payable for each additional user it authorises and acknowledges that any users under their account are free to register a separate account with Typsy.
+6.1 The Business Customer may add Employees under their Admin Account to access Typsy in its absolute discretion.
+The Business Customer agrees that additional Fees may be payable for each additional user it authorizes and acknowledges that any users under their account are free to register a separate account with Typsy.

-6.2 The Organisation acknowledges that they are solely responsible for managing authorised users under their Account, and for all conduct and activities under their Account by any authorised users.
+6.2 The Business Customer acknowledges that they are solely responsible for managing authorized users under their Account, and for all conduct and activities under their Account by any authorized users.

-6.3 The Company accepts no liability for access to Personal Information by users authorised by the User or using login details of users authorised by the User.
+6.3 The Company accepts no liability for access to Personal Information by users authorized by the User or using login details of users authorized by the Business Customer.

 6.4 The User is solely responsible for the security of its username and password for access to Typsy.